RareRiverz/RareRiverz/README.md

 - *I enjoy referring to our fictkins as 'me'.*
 - *We have a number of undiagnosed illnesses, suspected AuDHD and BPD.
 Try to be patient.*
 - *Once we get comfortable, we can get annoying really fast.
 Please let us know if we get too much, we won't be offended.*
-‎ ‎
+- *Interact if you have the same interests as us!!
+(Unless you fit the basic DNI criteria)* ‎ ‎

 ‎ ‎